cseanburns/electronic_resource_mgmt/lectures/06-interoperability.md

 a technical solution to help users of electronic resources access the full text in a library's collection based on a discovered citation.
 It is meant to work for all items in a library's collection.
-Its reason for existence is for items that are paywalled or for items that are inaccessible via the open web for some reason.
-Link resolvers can be used to acquire access through some other means, like interlibrary loan.
+Its reason for existence is for items that are pay-walled or for items that are inaccessible via the open web for some reason.
+Link resolvers can be used to acquire access through some other means, like inter-library loan.
 Though its use is motivated by electronic resources, it can identify resources that are located in the library stacks.

 Let's imagine a search in *Google Scholar*, let's call this the *source*, and